MicrosoftDocs/Virtualization-Documentation/tlfs.md

 hypervisor, support for specific resource policy types, such as quotas or reserves, are moved from the hypervisor into guests.
-The hypervisor must provide minimal support for resource management in connection with several hypercalls that “consume” memory, where “consume” means that the calls may need to allocate memory for internal data structures and that this memory remains allocated beyond the duration of the call.
+The hypervisor must provide minimal support for resource management in connection with several hypercalls that “consume" memory, where “consume" means that the calls may need to allocate memory for internal data structures and that this memory remains allocated beyond the duration of the call.